 How to Grip a Golf Club: Step by Step Guide for Beginners

-Step 1: Using your right hand, grip the shaft at the top of the grip.
-This should hold the club in front of you at a 45 degree angle.
+Using your right hand, grip the shaft at the top of the grip; this should hold the club in front of you at a 45 degree angle.
 Next, turn your left palm toward you and the the grip between your first knuckles and the top of your palm.
-This should feel as though the club is is more in your fingers than in your palm.
+This should feel as though the club is more in your fingers than in your palm.

-Step 2: Curl your left hand pinkie, ring, and middle fingers around the grip.
+Curl your left hand pinky finger, ring, and middle fingers around the grip.
 This should feel like the under parts of your fingers are in direct contact with the grip.

-Step 5: With your right pinkie on top of your left pointer knuckle, roll your right ring finger and middle finger around the grip.
-You should have enough pressure to comfortably hold the grip but stay away from gripping it too tight.
-This add extra tension in your forearms.
+With your right pinky finger on top of your left pointer knuckle, roll your right ring finger and middle finger around the grip.

 Why is the Proper Golf Grip Important?

-Your hands also play a huge role in determining your shot shape.
+Pour hands also play a huge role in determining your shot shape.
 For example, a golfer who has a problem with a strong right-to-left ball flight (a hook) or left-to-right flight (slice) would be wise to first look at his grip before changing other parts of his swing.
+A correct grip is an instructor’s favorite golf tip.
 According to one poll of top 100 teachers, 81 percent said they started with a player’s grip when working with new students.

 Not to mention, the club face angle and club path are essential elements in a solid golf swing.
 The new ball flight laws tell us that face angle dictates where the ball starts and club path dictates the curve.
 So if your grip is off, it can make it very difficult to hit a certain type of golf shot.